Skip to main content

 Program Overview

-The Mellon Mays Undergraduate Fellowship (MMUF) is designed to increase diversity in the faculty ranks of higher education institutions.
+The Mellon Mays Undergraduate Fellowship (MMUF) is a two-year program for juniors and seniors designed to increase diversity in the faculty ranks of higher education institutions.

-To be eligible for selection as an MMUF Fellow, students must be planning to study in one or more of these fields:
+To be eligible for selection as an MMUF Fellow, students must be majoring, or planning to major, in one or more of these Mellon-designated humanities and social science fields:

 • Art history